 Summary scores for reliability and discrimination ability: BSrel and AROC

 Across all lead times and all VRTs (Error!
 Reference source not found.a-c), Multiple-WT ecPoint shows the best forecast reliability against point verification.
 This can be seen from the orange line (Multiple-WT ecPoint) in lying below the green (ENS) and grey (Single-WT ecPoint) lines.
 The best improvement in reliability compared to ENS, is obtained by both post-processed forecasts for VRT = 0.2 mm/12h (Error!
 Reference source not found.a).
 The distance between the orange and the grey line increases with increasing VRTs.
 In particular, the reliability for Single-WT ecPoint becomes increasingly closer to the reliability for ENS for VRT = 10 mm/12h (Error!
 Reference source not found.b) to finally show a worst reliability than the raw forecasts for VRT = 50 mm/12h (Error!
 Reference source not found.c).
-Forecasts' reliability as a function of lead time displays a sinusoidal pattern, especially for ENS and VRT = 0.2 mm/12h.
+Forecast reliability as a function of lead time displays a sinusoidal pattern, especially for ENS and VRT = 0.2 mm/12h.
 The sinusoidal pattern indicates that reliability worsens for specific accumulation periods (ending at 12 and 18 UTC).
 Both post-processed forecasts show a more reduced sinusoidal pattern, with Multiple-WT ecPoint showing the most linear trend (although with increasing noise for VRT = 50 mm/12h).
 Multiple-WT ecPoint also exhibits the most horizontal trend out of the three systems, meaning that reliability does not change significantly with lead time.
 For example, ENS’s reliability is highly lead time dependent, especially for VRT = 10 and 50 mm/12h.
 ENS gradually improves its reliability with lead time showing a downwards trend up to t+168 (i.e. day 7).
-Afterward, the reliability worsens progressively showing a n upwards trend.
+Afterward, the reliability worsens slightly, showing a n upwards trend.
 The significance (at 99% confidence level) of the reliability difference between the three forecasting systems diminish with increasing VRTs.
 The uncertainty in the forecast reliability estimates also increases with increasing VRTs, but it is more prominent for ENS and Single-WT ecPoint.
 However, it is worth noting that, in VRT = 50 mm/12h, Multiple-WT ecPoint shows uncertainty peaks in steps corresponding to accumulation periods ending at 12 UTC.

 Across all lead times and VRTs (Figure 4d-f), Multiple-WT (orange continuous lines) and Single-WT ecPoint (grey continuous lines) show larger AROCt values than ENS (green continuous lines).
 For VRT = 0.2 mm/12h (Figure 4d), the distance between the AROCt lines is the smallest.
 As VRTs increase (Figure 4e-f), the difference between AROCt for both post-processed forecasts and ENS increases and remains significant at the 99% confidence level.
 On the other hand, the difference between multiple-WT and single-WT ecPoint is much smaller and not significant.
 For all lead times and VRTs, AROCz values for all three forecasting systems (dashed lines in Figure 4d-f) are larger than AROCt (continuous lines).
 The differences between the lines corresponding to AROCz for the three forecasting systems appear to be small and not significant at the 99% confidence level.
 For VRT = 0.2 and 10 mm/12h, the uncertainty in the AROCz estimates is similar to that for AROCt.
 However, it increases significantly for VRT = 50 mm/12h (Figure 4f), in particular for ENS.
 The AROCt line for the Multiple-WT ecPoint remains above to that for the Single-WT ecPoint for all VRTs, except for VRT = 50 mm/12h.
 However, the relative position of the correspondent AROCz lines is swapped for lead times up to t+144 (i.e. day 6).